kks32-courses/ai-geotech/README.md

 ---

 > **Note**: This course focuses specifically on geotechnical applications of Scientific Machine Learning.
-For broader SciML topics, see the main [UT Portugal SciML course](https://github.com/kks32-courses/ut-portugal-sciml).
+For broader SciML topics, see the main [SciML course](https://chishiki-ai.org/sciml).